Hayden-Cao/Nvidia-Container-Setup/README.md

 # Nvidia-Container-Setup

+## Prerequisites: Update the NVIDIA drivers for your GPU - https://www.nvidia.com/en-us/drivers/

 ## Step 1: Install Docker on your WSL/Ubuntu Environment

 In order to use the nvidia-container-toolkit we need to have docker in our WSL environment as just running Docker Desktop on our Windows Machine won't give Docker access to our gpu.

 All commands are from the installation steps here: https://docs.docker.com/engine/install/ubuntu/

 **Open up command prompt and enter the following commands:**

 ```bash